hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/795_jnana-yoga_i.md

 (1896), copied them out from her notebook — *Ed*.)

 Om Tat Sat!
 To know the Om is to know the secret of the universe.
-The object of Jnâna-Yoga is the same as that of Bhakti and Râja Yogas, but the method is different.
+The object of Jnāna-Yoga is the same as that of Bhakti and Rāja Yogas, but the method is different.
 This is the Yoga for the strong, for those who are neither mystical nor devotional, but rational.
-As the Bhakti-Yogi works his way to complete oneness with the Supreme through love and devotion, so the Jnâna-Yogi forces his way to the realisation of God by the power of pure reason.
+As the Bhakti-Yogi works his way to complete oneness with the Supreme through love and devotion, so the Jnāna-Yogi forces his way to the realisation of God by the power of pure reason.
 He must be prepared to throw away all old idols, all old beliefs and superstitions, all desire for this world or another, and be determined only to find freedom.
 Without Jnana